LSEG-API-Samples/Example.EMARFACPP.Tool.RSSLTraceViewer/README.md

 #### Unpack MRN Data

 To unpack or display uncompressed MRN Real-Time news data, user just double click DataGrid row to display data in TreeView at the right hand side.
 Actually the applicaiton does not decode XMLFragment data immediately after it load the XML file.
-Instead, it will decode the data after user double DataGrid row.
+Instead, it will decode the data after user double click at DataGrid row.
 This should help reduce XML file loading time at the first step.

 ![ClickRow](/images/MRNLoaded2.png)